bkettler/cosbench-workloads/README.md

 # Usage

-The path to your COSBench installation must be define with the COSBENCH_PATH environment variable.
+The path to your COSBench installation must be defined with the COSBENCH_PATH environment variable.

 e.g.
 ```